The Asymmetry Nobody Talks About

 1. Job Seekers (Broad Match Negatives)

-One broad match negative on "salary" does the work of 30+ individual exact match negatives — and catches future variations you haven't seen yet.
+One broad match negative on "salary" does the work of 30 or more individual exact match negatives, and catches future variations you haven't seen yet.

 2. DIY/Informational Intent (Broad Match Negatives)

-People searching "how to fix a leaking tap" or "DIY pipe repair" are explicitly trying to avoid hiring a professional.
-Broad match negatives on DIY, tutorial, how to catch the entire category.
+People searching "DIY workout plan" or "how to lose weight without a trainer" are explicitly trying to avoid hiring a professional.
+Broad match negatives on DIY, tutorial, youtube catch the entire category.

 3. Competitor Brand Names (Phrase Match Negatives)

-If someone searches "Pimlico Plumbers prices," they want Pimlico specifically — not you.
-A phrase match negative on pimlico plumbers blocks that brand name in any search context: "pimlico plumbers reviews," "pimlico plumbers phone number," "pimlico plumbers vs local plumber."
+If someone searches "Peloton membership cost," they want Peloton specifically.
+They aren't looking for your studio.
+A phrase match negative on peloton blocks that brand name in any search context: "peloton reviews," "peloton vs Apple Fitness," "peloton classes 2026."
 One negative, full coverage.

 4. Ambiguous Queries (Exact Match Negatives)

-Exact match negatives still have a place — for specific queries that are bad but where the individual words might appear in legitimate searches.
-For example, "plumber crack meme" should be an exact negative because you don't want to broad-block "crack" (which might appear in legitimate queries like "cracked pipe repair").
+Exact match negatives still have a place.
+They're best for specific queries that are clearly bad but where the individual words might appear in legitimate searches.
+For example, "fitness influencer drama" should be an exact negative because you don't want to broad-block "fitness" (the core word for your buyer intent).

 The Google Ads UI Works Against You